microsoft/custom-connectors-masterclass/lab01/README.md

 - Why do we use them?
 - Which types of connectors are there?
 - How to get started
+- GitHub Repository with connectors

 ## Lab

 - Log into the tenant
-- Create your first connector
+- Import a connector